Yoga and Strength Training. Many equate “strength training” with the bench press, dumbbells, and weight machines.

 By holding positions longer, doing more repetitions, and learning new poses, yoga can become more challenging.
 Before you try advanced poses like arm balances, start with the basics, use a yoga DVD, or consult videos online.

-The best of both worlds is to practice yoga and weight train.
+The best of both worlds is to practice yoga and strength training.

 This has been my path.
 In fact, I throw some jiu-jitsu into the mix for good measure.